IfElseRun/Python-Data-Analysis/README.md

                       database='nyc_restaurants',
                       passwd='your_password')
 ```
+I created module as [connection.py](https://github.com/IfElseRun/Python-Data-Analysis/blob/main/connection.py) file and included it in the Notebook files I used to demonstrate how configurational settings could be transformed into module.

-Note: For the [business-case-data-analysis.ipynb](https://github.com/IfElseRun/Python-Data-Analysis/blob/main/business-case-data-analysis.ipynb) I used views to do a better code refactoring and because of the performance.
+** Note: For the [business-case-data-analysis.ipynb](https://github.com/IfElseRun/Python-Data-Analysis/blob/main/business-case-data-analysis.ipynb) I used views to do a better code refactoring and because of the performance. **